NangoHQ/nango/README.md

 }
 ```

-Learn how to add a new API by creating a new configuration file, [in this step-by-step guide](https://github.com/Bearer/Pizzly/wiki/TODO).
+To add a new API, just create a new configuration file.
+Here's a step-by-step guide on [how to create a new configuration file](https://github.com/Bearer/Pizzly/wiki/TODO).

 ## License